Jeep Wrangler (JK): Initial release

 This next-generation Wrangler was noticeably wider than the previous model, with a 3.4 in wider track; and though the two-door model has a 2 in longer wheelbase, it is actually 2.5 in shorter in overall length than the TJ, allowing for a 44.3° approach angle and a 40.4° departure angle.
 With a larger factory available tire size of 32 inches, the breakover angle on the Rubicon is increased from 22.6° to 25.4°.
 The four-door Unlimited model has an over 20 in longer wheelbase at 116 in (2,950 mm) to offer much improved rear seating room, but is nevertheless only 14 in longer than the 2006 TJ Unlimited.

 The JK runs almost all vehicle functions, other than steering, under computer software control.
-Engine, transmission, and to some extent braking are computer controlled, as are lights and auxiliary systems.
+Engine, transmission, and to some extent braking are computer-controlled, as are lights and auxiliary systems.
 This is a first for the Wrangler.
 As of mid-2007, there have been three safety recalls for software fixes.

 Stability control was a new safety feature for the JK Wrangler.
 All versions offer off-road tuned Anti-lock braking system and traction control system with electronic limited slip differential.
 Standard on the Rubicon trim is a new electronic sway bar disconnect system.

 A Sunrider convertible soft top is standard equipment.
 Also available on the JK model is an optional 3-piece modular hardtop.
 Although the doors can still be removed in traditional Wrangler fashion, power windows and remote power door locks were offered for the first time in a Wrangler.
 Another first is an available navigation system.
-This is the first generation of the Jeep Wrangler to have a change in the tail lamps.
+This is the first generation of the Jeep Wrangler to have a change in the taillamps.

-New features included power windows, remote power door locks, navigation, as well as electronically detachable sway-bars on some models.
+New features included power windows, remote power door locks, navigation, as well as electronically detachable sway bars on some models.